ianring/Chloroform/README.md

 	<input type="submit" value="Save"/>
 	</form>

+The logic operator binding multiple rules is "AND".
+In order for a form element to be valid, it must obey all the rules.
+In the example above, the form element must be not-empty (required) AND it must also look like an email address.

+If you have unusual validation rules that require something like an "OR" or some other logical operation, then you just need to create a custom rule.
+Which is easy to do.

 ### Inverting Validation with "!"

 To indicate that an element should be valid when a rule does NOT pass, precede the rule name with a !.